-Downloading a Session Pack (Webex Webinars)
+Downloading a Session Pack as an Admin user

 Sometimes after an event it’s important to download information that has been collected within Ex Ordo.
 Perhaps you want to download sessions that have been recorded or simply extract uploaded presentation files.
 To do so, you will need to build and download a session pack.